 - In order to look up your Senator or Representative, click on the down arrow next to District in the heading.
 That will change the order.
 Scroll down to your district number and you will see their smiling face and name on the left of the screen.
 Click on their name, and voila!
 There is their contact information.
 Some legislators’ pages also contain a biography, so you can read more about them.

 Keep in mind that this landscape can change.
-Your legislator may not be running for reelection, or they could be running for reelection but could lose in November.
-It would be a good idea to check back in December to see if your Senator or Representative has changed.
+After the November 2022 elections, your legislator should remain in office at least until early 2025, but things could change.
+Legislators die and resign.
+It would be a good idea to check back from time to time to see if your Senator or Representative has changed.
 If you haven’t already, be prepared to contact them and introduce yourself.
 It’s better to be a known constituent than an unknown one.
 Get on their email list if they have one.
 Elected officials sometimes hold in-person sessions with constituents in their district where you can interact with them.
 In most cases they like to hear from the people they represent.
 They are just normal citizens like the rest of us.
 They don’t bite.